 A common question that comes up among bereaved parents has to do with prayer.
 Specifically, the parent wants to know why, after begging God for the life of her child, the child died anyway.
 Or perhaps the child himself prayed to get well or a whole prayer chain of people prayed and still the child … Continue reading Why Didn’t God Answer My Prayer?

 Most of the animals we keep were acquired when our children were young.
 Our oldest animal, a goat (The Old Lady), died at the ripe old age of eleven just a few months after Hans left us.
 She was one of our original breeding stock and was a sensible and reliable animal.
 But one day … Continue reading Empty Stalls, Empty Beds

-This article recounts the sad scene of the funeral of an African child.
-Her thoughts on this cause her to meditate on Revelation Chapter 21, Verse 4: “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: … Continue reading No More Sorrow by Miss Mary Slessor
+Published in the Women’s Missionary Magazine [July 1908] Dundee City Archives http://womenofchristianity.com/no-more-sorrow-by-miss-slessor/ This article recounts the sad scene of the funeral of an African child.
+Her thoughts on this cause her to meditate on Revelation Chapter 21, Verse 4: We have to start early for the services on Sabbath morning, as we go far over … Continue reading No More Sorrow by Miss Mary Slessor

 You are going through something terrible - your worst nightmare has come true.
 Suppose, in the midst of it, God were to ask you: “Can you thank me for trusting you with this experience, even if I never tell you why?”
 How would you respond?
 Listen to Dr. Helen Roseveare (1925-2016) as she shares the … Continue reading Why Does God Allow Suffering? – Interview with Helen Roseveare (video)